Instabilities in Multi-Asset and Multi-Agent Market Impact Games

 Although the paper of Schied and Zhang highlights a key mechanism leading to market instability, several important aspects are left unanswered.
 First, market instabilities rarely involve only one asset and, as observed for example during the Flash Crash, a cascade of instabilities affects very rapidly a large set of assets or the entire market (\cite{CFTC}).
 This is due to the fact that optimal execution strategies often involve a {\it portfolio} of assets rather than a single one (see, e.g. \cite{Gerry}).
-Moreover, commonality of liquidity across assets (\cite{Chordia} and cross-impact effects (\cite{alfonsi2016multivariate}, \cite{schneider2018cross}) make the trading on one asset triggers price changes on other assets.
+Commonality of liquidity across assets (\cite{Chordia} and cross-impact effects (\cite{alfonsi2016multivariate}, \cite{schneider2018cross}) makes the trading on one asset triggers price changes on other assets.
+Furthermore, \cite{cespa2014} show that a drop in liquidity in one asset can propagate in another asset, causing a market liquidity crash.
 Thus, it is natural to ask: is a large market more or less prone to market instabilities?
 How does the structure of cross-impact and therefore of liquidity commonality affect the market stability?
 A second class of open questions regards instead the market participants.
 Do the presence of more agents simultaneously trading one asset tends to stabilize the market?
 While the solution of Schied and Zhang considers only two traders, it is important to know whether having more agents is beneficial or detrimental to market stability.
 For example, regulators and exchanges could implement mechanisms to favor or disincentive participation during turbulent periods.
-Answering this question requires solving the impact game with a generic number of agents and it is discussed in the recent work of \cite{luo_schied}.
-Furthermore, they also extended the original framework by considering the agents' risk aversion and the related mean-variance and CARA optimization problems.
-In particular, they derived explicit solutions for the corresponding Nash equilibria and they studied numerically how the stability is influenced by the presence of many agents.
+Answering this question requires solving the impact game with a generic number of agents and it is discussed in the single asset case in \cite{luo_schied}.